cybertraining-dsc/sp21-599-356/project/index.md

 ## 5. Result

-In all scenarios, main variables such as dropout, learning rate and epochs are fixed under the same conditions and are 0.1, 0.0005, and 100 in order.
+In all scenarios, main variables such as dropout, learning rate, and epochs are fixed under the same conditions and are 0.1, 0.0005, and 100 in order.
+In scenarios one, two, three, and five, the training set is applied as twelve months, and in scenario four, next month's prediction comes from the previous two months dataset.
 Each scenario shows individual results and is comprehensively compared at the end of this part.

 ## 5.1 Scenario one(regional dataset)